A French Louis XVI ormolu and bronze mantel clock by Osmond, circa 1770.

 Osmond

 Robert Osmond (1711 – 1789) student of Louis Regnard became master bronze caster in 1746.
 He started a workshop that soon gained a good reputation.
 He was joined by his nephew Jean-Baptiste Osmond in 1753.
 After having worked in the rococo style they turned to the new Neo-classical style in the early 1760’s.
-It is their work from this period that they are most famous for and already were in the day.
+It is their work from this period that they are most famous for, and already were in the day.
 Although they made all sorts of gilt bronze objects, they are best known for their clock cases of which many original designs still exist.
-With the column being an element that they are famous for, this clock is a great example of their workmanship.
+With the column being an element that they are famous for, this clock is typical for their work.
+While the quality of the bronze work is a great example of their workmanship.

 Frederic Duval